TheCraftKid/clemens-apcs-samples/README.md

 ## Usage
 To simply run the labs, open IntelliJ in the root directory and run the configuration for the lab that needs to be run; the run configuration will automatically generate the class files.
-Without IntelliJ, use the `javac` compiler and use the `java` CLI tools to run the generated class files.
+Without IntelliJ, use the `javac` compiler to build the `com.thecraftkid.apcs` package into the `build/` folder and use the `java` CLI tools to run the generated class files.

 ## Other notes
 While Java's standard convention is to capitalize class names, I couldn't do so as my teacher